-Caldwell Memorial Hospital is a private, not-for-profit community hospital located in Lenoir, North Carolina.
-Caldwell Memorial is a 110-bed acute care hospital with a provider network of more than fifty primary and specialty care physicians and advanced practice professionals.
+Caldwell Memorial Hospital - Caldwell Memorial Hospital is a private, notfor-profit community hospital located in Lenoir, North Carolina and is an acute care hospital with a provider network of primary and specialty care physicians and advanced practice professionals.
+The System became the sole member of Caldwell Memorial Hospital on May 1, 2013.